kumu/docs/guides/selectors.md

 After you read this section, check out our [selector reference](/guides/selector-reference.html)—it's a great cheat sheet for every possible selector in Kumu.

+You can also use our experimental [selector builder interface](https://selector-builder.netlify.app/) to write selectors for you!

 ## Shorthand selectors